MileHacker Logo

 • No specific exit taxes within Germany.

-• Keep your International Driving Permit with your license if driving.
+• Keep your International Driving Permit with your license if you are driving.

 • Ensure your phone is charged for navigation and emergencies.